nfisher/rsqf/README.md

 ## Overview

 This implementation of RSQF has a fixed error rate of 1/512 or ~0.2%.
-This was done so that each block is ensured to be in contiguous memory.
+This was done so that each block is ensured to be contiguous in memory.

-r is therefore fixed at 9. q will vary relative to p as calculated in the glossary below.
+r is therefore fixed at 9 (`r = log2(1/0.001)`). q will vary relative to p (e.g. for 1m entries `p = log2(1,000,000/0.002)`).

-A filter that accepts 1 million entries will require ~11.67 bits per entry and require 1MB (1,000,000B) of memory.
+A filter that accepts 1 million entries will require ~11.67 bits per entry and require approximately 1.46MB (Si) of memory.

 ## Glossary